ariszaharia/smarthome/README.md

 * **Efficient Queries**: Uses SQLAlchemy `joinedload` to optimize AI context retrieval, fetching Devices and Rooms in a single SQL operation to minimize latency.
 * **State Integrity**: Implements `flag_modified` to ensure JSONB state updates are correctly tracked and committed to the database.

+## How to run it
+**Make sure to install Docker Desktop and it is open** git clone -b database https://github.com/ariszaharia/smarthome.git cd smarthome docker compose up